awsdocs/amazon-workspaces-administration-guide/doc_source/directory_administration.md

    + **Schema Admins**

 **To add or remove users**
-You can create new users from the Amazon Workspaces console only during the process of launching a WorkSpace, and you cannot delete users through the Amazon Workspaces console\.
+You can create new users from the Amazon WorkSpaces console only during the process of launching a WorkSpace, and you cannot delete users through the Amazon WorkSpaces console\.
 Most user management tasks, including managing user groups, must be performed through your directory\.

 **Important**
 Before you can remove a user, you must delete the WorkSpace assigned to that user\.
 For more information, see [Delete a WorkSpace](delete-workspaces.md)\.